skip to content

 00:42:01 - Nick Taylor

 All right, cool.
-I'm going to just do this off screen here.
-So this is going to be.
-For my, obviously my environment file in the trees folder.
+I'm going to just do this off-screen here.
+So this is going to be for, obviously, my environment file in the trees folder.

 00:42:11 - Anthony Campolo

 Yep.
-And then it's going to be.
-You're going to have an environment variable that's databaseurl, all caps and that is.
-You even see that in your, in your Prisma schema.
-That's.
-You can see kind of where that gets injected.
+And then you're going to have an environment variable that's DATABASE_URL, all caps.
+You can even see that in your Prisma schema.
+You can kind of see where that gets injected.

 00:42:26 - Nick Taylor

 Yeah.
 Okay, cool.
-I see.
-See there?
-All right.
-Okay, let me just copy it.
-All right, there's.
+I see it there.
+All right, let me just copy it.
 I showed Lucia this.
 You might be aware of it too.
-But VS code has a really nifty extension for like, if you open your environment variables by accident on screen, it's called cloak.
-And it.
+VS Code has a really nifty extension for if you open your environment variables by accident on screen.
+It's called Cloak, and it...

 00:42:47 - Anthony Campolo

-I, I had that for a while, but then when I wasn't streaming, it would still be on.
-I wouldn't be able to see my environment variables.
-And it made it really obnoxious working with my environment variables that have to copy and paste them into like a text edit file so I can actually see them.
-And it just.
+I had that for a while, but then when I wasn't streaming it would still be on, and I wouldn't be able to see my environment variables.
+It made it really obnoxious working with them.
+I'd have to copy and paste them into a TextEdit file so I could actually see them.
 Yeah, I don't know.

 00:43:03 - Nick Taylor

-All right, so I, I put it in the root env file.
+All right, so I put it in the root .env file.
 I'm assuming that's the right spot.

 00:43:08 - Anthony Campolo